cloudinary/cloudinary-go/README.md

 	// Print some basic information about the asset. log.Printf("Public ID: %v, URL: %v\n", asset.PublicID, asset.SecureURL)

-	// Cloudinary also provides a very flexible Search Api for filtering and retrieving
+	// Cloudinary also provides a very flexible Search API for filtering and retrieving
 	// information on all the assets in your account with the help of query expressions
 	// in a Lucene-like query language.
 	searchQuery := search.Query{